 c.
-Record-keeping Principle 3: Records to be maintained in an indexed, logical and secure manner.
+Record-keeping Principle 3: Records to be maintained in an indexed, logical and secure manner d.
+Record-keeping Principle 4: Records only be disposed of in accordance with law or policy

 Records relevant to the safety and wellbeing, of children, young people or adults in care, including abuse and neglect in care, should be maintained appropriately and in an indexed, logical and secure manner.
 Associated records should be co-located or cross-referenced to ensure that people using those records are aware of all relevant information.